 6. Jingle Punks Music on Streamlabs Prime

-Jingle Punks Music can be accessed through StreamLabs OBS’ App store for $4.99 per month (there is a free trial).
-It grants you access to their library of no-copyright music of over 100,000 songs in over 100 categories.
+One of the many benefits of Streamlabs Prime (their premium plan) is access to Jingle Punks Music and their library of over 100,000 songs in over 100 categories.
 The music sounds professional and clearly mimics the genre of your choice.
 You have the option of using their pre-made playlists or creating your own.

 As this app is created with Twitch streamers in mind, there are a couple of great features.
 The first is that you can set up customized notifications for your steam when the song changes.
 You can also set up the music so that your audience hears it, but you don’t.
 This is helpful when you are gaming and you must pay attention to in-game sounds or Discord.

 7. Pretzel Rocks

 Pretzel Rocks is another popular platform that provides DMCA-safe music for your broadcasts.
 It is free to use but requires mandatory chat attribution unless you get the premium plan.
 The plan costs $4.99 per month and gives you a Discord role and access to support.
 70% of the fees go to the musicians who recorded the songs.

 8. Stream Beats by Harris Heller